vegabook/ADIA_11_tick/README.md

 ## Adia tick processing

 ### *MEMORY USAGE*
-This project uses memory mapped arrays extensively.
-It has been tested on Linux and MacOS with 16GB of RAM (much smaller than data file and intermediates), but will swap up to 32 gigabytes.
+This project uses memory mapped arrays for larger than memory data.
+Tested on Macbook Air 16GB RAM and NixOS 16GB RAM.
+On Linux requires swapfile of 96GB.

 ### Usage or Nix/NixOS
 Clone repo